Does Halloween time make you feel like a kid again, excited to have all those little treats around the house?

 Believe it or not, the experts say if you’re worried about cavities, you might as well just eat it all.
 Yes, you read that correctly, even though you might be chuckling to yourself right about now.

-The idea is, according to Time magazine, if you go to town on your kid's candy stash all in one sitting -- even though that's not the healthiest thing to do, considering the rest of your body -- it's still better on your teeth, instead of having that sugar in your mouth day in and day out for the next few weeks or even months.
+The idea is, according to Time magazine, if you go to town on your candy stash all in one sitting -- even though that’s not the healthiest thing to do, considering the rest of your body -- it’s still better on your teeth, instead of having that sugar in your mouth day in and day out for the next few weeks.

 Sure, if you’re a religious teeth-brusher and flosser, and you’re sure you’re going to get it all off, then maybe this isn’t a concern for you.
 But for a lot of us, it’s not realistic to think we’re going to brush “dutifully after every piece,” as the article says.

-But one sugar session, no matter how sinful, won't do much damage to your teeth.
-There's not much difference between eating one Snickers or three, the experts said.
+One sugar session won’t do much damage to your teeth.
+There’s not much difference between eating one mini Snickers or three, the experts said.

-If you're looking for a way to show some kind of restraint, one dentist advised people to pick out their absolute favorite pieces of candy, saving the calories and the damage for only the best varieties, and then bring the rest to some type of candy buyback program.
+If you’re looking for a way to show some kind of restraint, one dentist told people to pick out their absolute favorite pieces of candy, saving the calories and the damage for only the best varieties, and then bring the rest to some kind of a candy buyback program.

 A final note on the dental front: Caramels, hard candies, candy corn and gummies are a lot harder to get off your teeth than say, chocolate, which dissolves fairly easily, all things considered, another dentist said.
 So maybe that Crunch bar isn’t such an irresponsible choice after all.

 In another article from Time magazine, this one more focused on the nutrition side of the conundrum, a dietitian said not to eat the candy on its own -- instead, pair it with protein, healthy fat or fiber.
 Think: Real food, or a real meal.